Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 color normal=0x777700 color highlight=0xFFFF00 color helptext=0xFFFFFF color standard=0x994c00 color border=0xFF0000

-Note: This only works in graphics mode.
-For highlight and standard, you can also specify a background colour - e.g. set highlight=0x00FFFFFF00777700.
+Note: This only works in graphics mode (not text mode).
+For 'highlight' and 'standard', you can also specify a background colour - e.g. set highlight=0x00FFFFFF00777700.

-in the \_ISO\MyE2B.cfg file (read the text in MyE2B.cfg for an explanation of what the numbers mean).
+in the \_ISO\MyE2B.cfg file (read the text in \_ISO\Sample_MyE2B.cfg for an explanation of what the 4 digit numbers mean).

 FCOLOUR changes the bottom footer help text colour.